Chapter 4 : Nightmares

 Narcissa confided in Draco that she wished she never let him be apart of the Death Eaters.
 She wished she had not let herself follow in her family's footsteps either and went the same route as her sister, Andromeda.

-"I don't want to do this... the Ministry thing," Draco told Astoria, as she leaned over on her elbow to look at him, irritated that he was once again interrupting her sleep.
+"I don't want to do this... the Ministry thing," Draco tells Astoria, as she leans over on her elbow to look at him, irritated that he is once again interrupting her sleep.

 Of course Astoria had only heard something that worried her more about than her boyfriend.
 "You're training with that mudblood bitch?
-And she's our neighbour too?"
+And she's our neighbor too?"

 "I don't have a choice, Astoria.
-She's pretty high up in the department and our boss kind of threw me onto her as my mentor because she's one of the top trainees," Draco spat, irritated.
+She's pretty high up in the Department’s training program and our boss kind of threw me onto her as my mentor because of that," Draco says, irritated.
 "I didn't have a choice in the matter."

 "I can't believe that she is allowed to walk around freely.
 She helped kill the Dark Lord and should be dead, shouldn't she?"
-Astoria asked, sitting up and scowling at Draco.
+Astoria asks, sitting up and scowling at Draco.

 "No. She shouldn't be dead.
 I don't want anyone dead after what all I have seen.
 Let's just go to sleep!"

-Draco stared at the wall on the other side of the room and didn't answer her, feeling disgusted with Astoria.
+Draco stares at the wall on the other side of the room and doesn't answer her, feeling disgusted with Astoria.
 But why?
 He felt the same way until he saw all the death and destruction of the war.
-Astoria, like him, was just going by the way she was raised.
+Astoria, like him, is just going by the way she was raised.
 Mudbloods are supposed to be looked at as lower than dirt.

-He got up from the bed and walked into the lavatory to start a shower.
-It was a huge bathroom, filled with a garden tub and a shower that ten people could fit in easily.
+He gets up from the bed and walks into the lavatory to start a shower.
+It is a huge bathroom, filled with a garden tub and a shower that ten people could fit in easily.
 Astoria complained about how small it was when she first arrived at the house and Draco had to rearrange it just how she wanted.

-He turned on the tap and walked into the huge shower, his mind already alive with thoughts.
-He thought briefly of Astoria and his relationship.
+He turns on the tap and walks into the huge shower, his mind already alive with thoughts.
+He thinks briefly of Astoria’s and his relationship.
 Why does he put up with her?

 Astoria and Draco weren’t an item before he was sent to Azkaban.
 The two of them talked and hung out together a few times before the war happened, but Draco didn't think much of her because she was two years younger than him.

-Draco of course was either going to have to marry Pansy Parkinson, Daphne Greengrass, or Astoria Greengrass, according to his family while growing up.
-He was basically betrothed to marry one of them since a young age.
+Draco of course was either betrothed to marry Pansy Parkinson, Daphne Greengrass, or Astoria Greengrass, according to his family while growing up since a young age.
 His father declined to let him court anyone else.

 Well, Parkinson was out of the question because Draco had wanted to punch her pug face ever since he met her their first year, even though they had flirted at times.
-She had laid eyes on Zabini anyway now.
-Daphne was stunningly beautiful, with long brown hair like Astoria and bright blue eyes but had eyes for Nott near the end of their Hogwarts schooling, so Draco backed off and tried to search elsewhere.
-Astoria was it, and she was breathtakingly attractive like her sister as well, with her tight body, bright mint eyes, and silky chestnut hair.
-She was also very funny and confident –which Draco liked.
+She has laid eyes on Zabini anyway now.
+Daphne is stunningly beautiful, with long brown hair like Astoria and bright blue eyes.
+But she had eyes for Nott near the end of their Hogwarts schooling, so Draco backed off and tried to search elsewhere.
+Astoria was it, and she is breathtakingly attractive like her sister, with her tight body, bright mint eyes, and silky chestnut hair.
+She is also very funny and confident –which Draco likes.

 Draco and Astoria had made-out a few times during parties in the common room near the war time, as he did with a lot of other girls.
 Girls who were children of the Death Eaters were attracted to Draco because he was 'brave', in their eyes, for joining the Dark Lord at the young age of sixteen, when most of the other sons of Death Eaters refused to join until at least after they graduated Hogwarts.

-The shower was painfully hot as Draco finished bathing himself and turned the tap off, trying to tune out his thoughts as well.
+The shower is painfully hot as Draco finishes bathing himself and turns the tap off, trying to tune out his thoughts.

-He was nervous for his second day at the Ministry.
-Mostly he was afraid of coming across another person he had hurt, like he did the day before.
-He had a feeling his past was going to haunt him but he knew he deserved it, he helped the Death Eaters after all and he hated himself now for it.
+He is nervous for his second day at the Ministry.
+Mostly he is afraid of coming across another person that he had hurt, like he did the day before.
+He had a feeling his past is going to haunt him.
+But he knows he deserves it, he helped the Death Eaters after all and he hates himself now for it.

-Draco's stay in Azkaban had changed him internally.
-Was it for a good cause?
-He wasn’t not sure yet.
-He was afraid that he may be losing his confidence and arrogant personality.
-He didn't want to be caring, but, if that was true, why did he care about Weasley cheating on Granger?
+Draco's stay in Azkaban has changed him internally.
+Is it for a good cause?
+He isn’t so sure yet.
+He is afraid that he may be losing his confidence and arrogant personality.
+He doesn't want to be caring, but, if that is true, why does he care about Weasley cheating on Granger?
 That's something he would have laughed at in the past.